-There are many peaks where the summit elevation is not know precisely.
-For these cases, this web site stores the elevation as the highest contour line surrounding the peak on the most detailed topographic map available, and we also store the contour interval.
-Even worse, a solid majority of key cols used to compute prominence are not surveyed to the nearest foot or meter, so the site stores the highest contour line elevation above a saddle as its elevation, plus the contour interval.
+There are many peaks where the summit elevation is not known precisely.
+For these cases, this web site stores the elevation as the highest surrounding contour line below the peak on the most detailed topographic map available, and we also store the contour interval.
+Even worse, a solid majority of key cols used to compute prominence are not surveyed to the nearest foot or meter, so the site stores the lowest full contour line elevation lying above a saddle as its elevation, plus the contour interval.

 When creating a peak list based on elevations and/or prominences that are uncertain, there are four general ways to deal with the uncertainty.
 To illustrate this, imagine Peak X, located on a map with 40-foot contours, and having a summit elevation between 3960 and 4000 feet, and a key col for prominence between 2920 and 2960 feet.